djlint/djLint/docs/djlint/configuration.rst

 require_pragma
 --------------

-Only format files that starts with a comment with only the word 'format'.
+Only format or lint files that starts with a comment with only the text 'djlint:on'.
 The comment can be a HTML comment or a comment in the template language defined by the profile setting.
 If no profile is specified, a comment in any of the template languages is accepted.

 Usage: